Cannot tap very precisely on capacitive touchscreen

 18 Mar 2014

 With capacitive touchscreens, a wide tip stylus is better than a fine point tip stylus.
 A wide tip allows more contact points on the touchscreen to be activated at once, giving a better average as to where exactly the tap should be located on the screen.
-Some fine tip Active (battery operated) styli try to compensate for this by supplying their own charge, but this does not always work very well.
+Some fine tip active (battery operated) styli try to compensate for this by supplying their own charge, but this does not always work.

-Basically, capacitive touchscreens were designed for use with finger taps instead of stylus taps.
+Capacitive touchscreens were designed for use with finger taps instead of stylus taps.
 Application developers should avoid small buttons and crowded UI (user interface) elements.
-If these can not be avoided, we provide a hold-to-zoom feature to compensate when needed as demonstrated in this video.
+If these can not be avoided, we provide a hold-to-zoom feature to compensate when needed as demonstrated in the video below.

-Improvements to touchscreen behavior have also been integrated in OS release 1.4.4 or higher, which is available at this web page.
+Improvements to touchscreen behavior have also been integrated into OS release 1.4.4 or higher, which is available on the Archer 2 Downloads website.